RapidCodeLab/gopusher-wiki/docs/05-price.md

-## Price Options
+## Pricing Options and Plans

-There are four price options available:
+There are four different plans with different price options available:

-### 1. Limited: Cost is free
+### 1. Limited: Free

-Limited version is full featured, but have limit on subscribers amount.
-The limit is 10.000, after limit reached, events app stops record subscribers to database and sender app send only 10.000 push notifications per time.
+The limited version is full featured, but there is a limit to the number of subscribers.
+This limit is 10,000, and after the limit is reached, the events app stops recording new subscribers to the database.
+Also the sender app will only send out 10,000 push notifications each time.

-### 2. Monthly: Cost is $29 based on monthly basis payments
+### 2. Monthly: $29 per month

-This version has no limits, after expired, application automatically go to Limited mode.
+This version has no limits, but after the plan expires, the application will automatically revert to the Limited mode plan.

-### 3. Annual: Cost is $299 based on annual basis payments
+### 3. Annual: $299 per year

-This version has no limits, after expired, application automatically go to Limited mode.
+This version has no limits, but after the plan expires, the application will automatically revert to the Limited mode plan.

-### 4. Source Code: Cost is $1.999 one time payment
+### 4. Source Code: One-time fee of $1,999

-You'll get all source code, except license checking module.
+You’ll get all of the source code, except the license checking module.
 Written on Golang, passes all linters.
-Source code may not be resold, redistributed or otherwise conveyed to a third party!
+Source code may not be resold, redistributed, or otherwise conveyed to a third party!